kopernic-pl/kopernic-pl/README.md

-- 👋 Hi, I’m Mateusz
+- 👋 Hi, my name is Mateusz.
 - I like solving problems.
 Sometimes some of them are created by me.
 - 📫 Try finding me on Linkedin under mateusz-wronski-phd